cadouthat/pico-cppm/README.md

 # pico-cppm
 cPPM library for the Raspberry Pi Pico using PIO + DMA

-Supports continuously encoding and decoding cPPM signals on GPIOs without ever interrupting the CPU.
+Supports encoding and decoding cPPM signals on GPIOs.
+Encoding can be done continuously without ever interrupting the CPU.
+Decoding requires an interrupt after each cPPM frame to verify the number of channels decoded.

-Each encoder/decoder instance requires 1 PIO state machine and 2 DMA channels, along with sufficient PIO program space (which is re-used across instances).
+Each encoder instance requires 1 PIO state machine and 2 DMA channels.
+Each decoder instance requires 1 PIO state machine and 1 DMA channel.
+Encoders and decoders both require sufficient PIO program space, which is re-used across encoder and decoder instances respectively.

 # cPPM Protocol Summary